filippoberti2020/esp32-telegram-security-camera/README.md

 // ... (other configuration options)
 ```

+## Obtain your Telegram User ID and Bot Token:

+### Telegram User ID:

+In your Telegram account, search for "IDBot" or open [this link](https://t.me/myidbot) on your smartphone.
+Start a conversation with the bot and type `/getid`.
+You will receive a reply back with your user ID.
+Save that user ID, as you'll need it later in this tutorial.

+### Telegram Bot Token:

+Open Telegram and follow these steps to create a Telegram Bot.
+First, search for "botfather" and click on BotFather.
+Or open [this link](https://t.me/botfather) on your smartphone.
+Type `/newbot` and follow the instructions to create your bot, giving it a name and username.
+Once created, you'll receive a message with a link to access the bot and the bot token.
+Save the bot token, as it will be used for ESP32 interaction with the bot.

 ## Contributing

 If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.